connext/documentation/docs/SystemOverview/connextvsxyz.md

 Atomic swaps, typically done using htlcs, are a model for crosschain swapping where funds are locked and unlocked atomically between two parties on different chains.

 Connext aims to be a protocol for more generalized crosschain interactions, rather than for exchanging assets.
-As such it optimizes for high reliability/uptime and better generality, at the cost of absolute best price:
+As such it makes tradeoffs for high reliability/uptime and better generality, at the cost of absolute best price:
 - Connext borrows its core locking mechanism from atomic swaps, but extends the principle to arbitrary contract interactions and transfers.
 - Connext uses a route auction and AMM-based pricing mechanism to source liquidity from a network of routers.
 In contrast atomic swap systems typically use an orderbook mechanism with the goal of trading two assets with a counterparty.
 - Connext explicitly only enables interactions of 1:1 assets across chains (e.g. USDC on Polygon to USDC on Arbitrum).
 This mitigates free options in the system.